 AV Access KVM Switch Docking Station: Best for M-Series Mac plus Windows

-The AV Access KVM Switch Docking Station for MacBook ($234.89−19%) is the rare USB-C KVM designed around Apple Silicon's specific dual-display behavior rather than around generic Windows-laptop assumptions.
+The AV Access KVM Switch Docking Station for MacBook ($270-320) is the rare USB-C KVM designed around Apple Silicon's specific dual-display behavior rather than around generic Windows-laptop assumptions.
 The dock pulls native DisplayPort Alt Mode signals from both the Mac and the PC and routes them to two HDMI outputs without compression and without requiring a DisplayLink driver.
-For a MacBook Pro on M3 Pro / M3 Max / M4 or any Pro or Max chip, both displays work as extended desktops out of the box.
+For a MacBook whose chip can already drive two external displays natively, both displays work as extended desktops without the DisplayLink software layer.

 The 100W Power Delivery to the connected MacBook keeps it charged through full workdays at peak draw.
 EDID emulation on both video outputs preserves window positions when you swap between Mac and PC, which matters more than people realize on a multi-monitor setup.
 Switching latency is on the order of 4-5 seconds, which is fast enough that you stop thinking about it.